Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 # 13. Conclusion

-This SOP provides a standardized approach to installing, generating, and troubleshooting Python dependencies using `requirements.txt` on Ubuntu 24.04.
+This SOP provides a standardized approach to installing, generating, and troubleshooting Python dependencies using `requirements.txt` on any Linux-based system.

-Following these procedures helps developers maintain **reliability, reproducibility, and operational stability**, while providing a consistent, evidence-backed approach to configuration, validation, and troubleshooting — including Ubuntu 24's PEP 668 environment restrictions.
+Following these procedures helps developers maintain **reliability, reproducibility, and operational stability**, while providing a consistent, evidence-backed approach to configuration, validation, and troubleshooting — including the externally-managed-environment restriction found on some distributions.

 ---